Red wall (British politics): Other similar terms

+Blue wall

+The "blue wall" is a set of parliamentary constituencies in southern England which have traditionally voted for the Conservative Party, but generally opposed Brexit and are seen as being potentially vulnerable to gains either by the Liberal Democrats or the Labour Party.
+It is made up of counties like Kent, Surrey and Sussex.
+The name "blue wall" was coined as an analogy with the concept of the Labour "red wall".

 Tartan wall

-The use of the term "tartan wall" has been used to refer to the formerly Labour-voting areas in the formerly industrial Central Belt in Scotland, which slowly progressed towards voting for the Scottish National Party (SNP) in the 2015 general election.
+The tartan wall refers to the Labour-voting areas in the formerly industrial Central Belt in Scotland, which slowly progressed towards voting for the Scottish National Party (SNP) in the 2015 United Kingdom general election in Scotland.
 This resulted in the borderline extinction of Scottish Labour MPs, as only Ian Murray (Edinburgh South) retained his seat whilst 40 other constituencies were won by the SNP.

-Though these seats did not fall to the Scottish Conservatives in the 2019 election and thus are not commonly included in the category of the "red wall", it has been argued that much of the same disillusionment felt in the parts of England and Wales that resulted in the loss of those seats in 2019 was also present in 2015 in Scotland.
-Perhaps a predictor for the now red wall seats in England, Labour's decline in Scotland has largely been seen as ongoing, as though they saw a small revival in the 2017 election, winning seven seats, this was seen as part the national trend towards Labour as well as lower turnout among SNP voters; in the 2019 election, the party lost six of its seats, again reducing it to one MP.
+Although these seats did not fall to the Scottish Conservatives in the 2019 United Kingdom general election in Scotland and thus are not commonly included in the category of the red wall, it has been argued that much of the same disillusionment felt in the parts of England and Wales that resulted in the loss of those seats in 2019 was also present in 2015 in Scotland.
+Perhaps a predictor for the now red wall seats in England, Labour's decline in Scotland has largely been seen as ongoing, as even though they saw a small revival in the 2017 United Kingdom general election in Scotland, where they won seven seats, this was seen as part the national trend towards Labour, as well as lower turnout among SNP voters; in the 2019 election, the party lost six of its seats, again reducing it to one MP.
+All these seats fell back to Scottish Labour at the 2024 general election.

+Yellow halo

+In 2020, a yellow halo of Liberal Democrat targets was identified, including south-west London and eastern Surrey, Oxfordshire, Hampshire and Cambridgeshire, corresponding in part to the Home Counties.
+This included held the held seats of Ed Davey in Kingston and Surbiton and Layla Moran in Oxford West and Abingdon, as well as targets such as Esher and Walton, Guildford, Wantage, Winchester and Woking, all of which were held or gained by the Liberal Democrats in 2024.
+Alongside several other by-election wins, the Liberal Democrats won the 2021 Chesham and Amersham by-election, which constituted part of the halo.
+In the 2024 general election, the Liberal Democrats gained a large number of seats in the South West and South East, including almost all Oxfordshire seats.